A Colorado-based startup wanted to redesign their first-generation IoT product for lower cost, larger volumes, and better performance.

 But as their product gained popularity, Rachio realized they needed to redesign if they wanted to scale up and head off potential competitors.
 Their founders approached Bresslergroup with a challenge to design Generation 2 with technical upgrades and a lower price point that is also easier to manufacture, install, and use.
 (Read our reasons why — and strategies for how — to go next gen.)

 They needed to redesign if they wanted to scale up and head off potential competitors.

-In response, we assembled a project team combining industrial design expertise with mechanical and electrical engineering to ensure that each of our client’s goals got full consideration.
+In response, we assembled a project team combining industrial design expertise with mechanical and electrical engineering to make sure all of Rachio’s goals got full consideration.

-The second-generation Rachio uses half as many parts as the original, eliminates screws and external fasteners, and condenses three PCBs worth of electronics onto one.
-By reducing assembly costs, Rachio was able to keep all of its production in the U.S., and by consolidating connectors into a single array, the device makes multiple watering zones easier to setup, and easier to reconfigure.
+Our team redesigned the first generation of Rachio’s smart sprinkler controller to use half as many parts as the original, eliminate screws and external fasteners, and condense three PCBs worth of electronics into one.
+This eliminated harmful waste, and it reduced product complexity and assembly costs to allow Rachio to keep production in the U.S. And by consolidating connectors into a single array, the device is easier to setup, and easier to reconfigure.

 An improved visual display lets users see at a glance that everything’s working — indicator LEDs integrated into the Rachio logo on the unit’s face are a sleek way of letting users know which zones are running.
 The front cover incorporates subtle texture variations to convey the concept of “digital rain.”

 As a play on the company’s name, the device’s proportions and features were re-situated according to the golden ratio.
 The optional weatherproof housing got a redesign, too, to be more compact and to set the Rachio brand apart from generic-looking alternatives.